dasch-swiss/dsp-tools/knora/README.md

 ## Knora

-Knora is the base class which handles all the communication with the Knora backend.
-In order to use Knora, the user has to submit his/her credentials to the Knora backend
+Knora is the base class which handles all the communication with the DSP API.
+In order to use Knora, the user has to submit his/her credentials to the DSP API

 ### Basic methods